domRiddle/ASF/Configuration.md

 This page is dedicated for ASF configuration.
 It serves as a complete documentation of `config` directory, allowing you to tune ASF to your needs.

-This page in its "live" version applies only to **[latest release of ASF](https://github.com/JustArchi/ArchiSteamFarm/releases)**, so it might not describe correctly behaviour of older ASF releases.
-If you need older version of the wiki, then head over to **[revisions](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration/_history)** and pick the one that matches the date of your ASF release.

 1. **[Introduction](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#introduction)**
 * **[Web-based ConfigGenerator](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#web-based-configgenerator)**
 * **[Manual configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#manual-configuration)**